-Wendy Williams Dishes On Season 9 of Her Hit Talk Show: Watch
+Wendy Williams Dishes on Season 9 of Her Talk Show: Watch

 She’s saying it like she means it!
-Wendy Williams is gearing up for the ninth season of her hit talker, The Wendy Williams Show, which premieres Monday, September 18, and the always outspoken host opened up to Us Weekly about what viewers can expect and much more.
+Wendy Williams is gearing up for the ninth season of The Wendy Williams Show, which premieres Monday, September 18, and the always outspoken host opened up to Us Weekly about what viewers can expect and much more.

 Of Monday’s premiere, the 53-year-old former disk jockey told Us that she’s serving “nothing but hot topics” to the delight of her loyal audience, whom she calls “Wendy watchers.”